-- 2.15 To ensure that loans are not made to third parties and that interests are not acquired in companies, joint ventures or other enterprises without the approval of the full council, following consultation with the Finance Director and the legal services team. - 2.16 To consult with the Finance Director before changing any existing system or introducing new systems. - 2.17 To ensure appointments are made in accordance with the regulations of the authority and approved establishments, grades and scales of pay and that adequate budget provision is available. - 2.18 To maintain a register of all contracts entered into with external bodies in accordance with procedures specified by the Finance Director. - 2.19 To ensure that the approval of the executive is obtained before any negotiations are concluded to work for third parties.
+- 2.15 To ensure that loans are not made to third parties and that interests are not acquired in companies, joint ventures or other enterprises without the approval of the Ffull Ceouncil, following consultation with the Finance Director and the legal services team.
+The only exception to this rule is where a Parish or Town Council, request a short-term loan (not exceeding 12 months) for a value of £50,000 or less.
+Any agreement needs to be in consultation with the Finance Director and the Legal Services Manager. - 2.16 To consult with the Finance Director before changing any existing system or introducing new systems. - 2.17 To ensure appointments are made in accordance with the regulations of the authority and approved establishments, grades and scales of pay and that adequate budget provision is available. - 2.18 To maintain a register of all contracts entered into with external bodies in accordance with procedures specified by the Finance Director. - 2.19 To ensure that the approval of the Eexecutive is obtained before any negotiations are concluded to work for third parties.